Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

    Configuring `alluxio.user.hostname` and `alluxio.worker.hostname` sets the client and worker hostnames respectively.

-   Note: In order to retrieve metrics for short circuit IO, the client metrics collection need to be enabled by setting `alluxio.user.metrics.collection.enabled=true` in `alluxio-site.properties` or corresponding application configuration.
+   Note: In order to retrieve metrics for short circuit IO, the client metrics collection needs to be enabled by setting `alluxio.user.metrics.collection.enabled=true` in `alluxio-site.properties` or corresponding application configuration.

-1. Is data is well-distributed across Alluxio workers?
+1. Is data well-distributed across Alluxio workers?

    By default, Alluxio clients will use the `LocalFirstPolicy` to write data to their local Alluxio worker.
 This is efficient for applications which write data from many nodes concurrently.